Battle of Arras, April 1917

 In April 1917 the British and Canadian forces planned an attack at Arras and Vimy Ridge north of the Somme sector, while the French attacked to the south.
 Preceded by a huge artillery barrage over five days, the joint assault by four Canadian and ten British divisions took place on Easter Monday, 9 April 1917.
 Among the attackers were the 9th and 15th Scottish divisions and 51st (Highland) Division.
 No fewer than 44 Scottish battalions in these and other divisions took part in the battle.

 The Canadians captured Vimy Ridge, and while the British enjoyed initial success in some parts of the twelve-mile front, they were held up at other points and suffered heavy casualties.
 The strongpoint of Monchy was captured on 12 April, but bad weather, exhaustion and dogged defence hindered further British attacks.
 On 15 April the first phase of the battle ended, but the bitter fighting was renewed on 23 April, when British attacks brought further gains by early May.
 The British lost about 159,000 killed, wounded and missing.
-Because the battle was shorter, the daily average losses of just over 4,000 were higher than those on the Somme, at about 3,000.
+Because the battle was shorter, the daily average losses of just over 4,000 were higher than those on the Somme, which were about 3,000.

 - The National Archives, 'Army Service records' (WO363)